-A key aspect of sound is its ability to penetrate deeply while remaining fleeting.
-Periodic ritual walking echoes this quality by heightening our awareness of Deep Time as an infinitesimal process experienced constantly yet seldom noticed.
-Ultimately, an openness to small variations within a vast ongoing improvisation is all that is necessary.
-Listen, and ye shall find!
+Sound penetrates deeply while remaining fleeting.
+Periodic ritual walking heightens our awareness of Deep Time as an infinitesimal process experienced constantly, yet largely unnoticed.
+Ultimately, an openness to small variations within a vast ongoing improvisation is all we have.

 vimeo: simon bradley